sommer2/Getting-and-Cleaning-Data-Course-Project/README.md

 CodeBook.md - This code book describes the variables and processes used to clean up the data

-README.md This README file describes the files submitted for this project.
+README.md - This file describes each file submitted for this project.